jigpu/linuxwacom-wiki-archive/wiki/Multitouch.md

 The touchegg.conf file appears at ~/.config/touchegg after a reboot.
 Like ginn there is a duplicate example .conf file in /usr/share at /usr/share/touchegg.
-The Touchegg-gce gui edits the .conf file at ~/.config/touchegg/touchegg.conf and presumably that is the active one.
+The Touchegg-gce gui edits the active .conf file at ~/.config/touchegg/touchegg.conf.
 To install the gui on Maya/Precise run the following.

     cd Desktop
     git clone https://github.com/Raffarti/Touchegg-gce.git